Zyzonix/earlybird/README.md

 ## To-Do
 * Move all install instructions to an installation file
 * Provide current power status on startpage (required JS)
+* Add comment section to each entry in client.ini that is later presented on the webclient for an easier identifying

 ----